FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 );
 ```

-We're checking if we have `userinfo` is defined.
-If so, we'll display the user's given name and email address, pulled from FusionAuth.
+In this UI, we're checking if we have `userinfo` defined.
+If so, we'll display the user's given name and email address; this data was retrieved from FusionAuth.

-Here's a video showing the resulting interaction:
+Here's a video showing the emulators executing the code after these changes:

 <div class="d-flex justify-content-center mb-5 mt-1 youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/M1GQiLn6ZEA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 There you have it.
-You have successfully configured FusionAuth with a React Native project.
-We have used FusionAuth to authenticate a user and displayed information from that user in the project.
+You have successfully configured a React Native application to interact with FusionAuth.
+We have authenticated a user, stored their access token securely, and displayed information from that user.

 ## Conclusion

-This tutorial has been a rollercoaster of information about web and mobile authentication flow.
-We were able to perform authorization and get user data from the auth server by implementing the native app workflow.
+This tutorial has been a rollercoaster of information about web and mobile authentication flows.
+We were able to perform authorization and get user data from an OAuth server.
 As a reminder, the [code for this React Native project](https://github.com/fusionauth/fusionauth-example-react-native) is available on Github.

 I hope you enjoyed this tutorial.
 See you next time!